Garlic, Lemon, and Herb Grilled Chicken Breasts

 Weekend Food Prep:

-This recipe has been added to a new category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!
+This garlic lemon chicken recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!
+And the leftovers from this chicken are perfect to eat inside low-carb pita bread or on a salad!

 Garlic, Lemon, and Herb Grilled Chicken Breasts